aimansohail16/Hotel-Booking/README.md

 # Hotel Booking Analysis

-This project presents a comprehensive analysis of hotel booking data, focusing on understanding customer behavior, identifying cancellation patterns, and applying machine learning models to make accurate predictions.
-It is ideal for hotel managers, data analysts, or researchers looking to gain insights into booking trends.
+This project presents a comprehensive analysis of hotel booking data, focusing on understanding customer behavior, identifying cancellation patterns, and outliers.

 ## Objectives